The-baremetal/Aether2/docs/0.1.0-nightly/syntax.md

 - Use structured control flow: `if`, `else`, `while`, `repeat`, `break`, `continue`, `return`, `try/catch/finally`.
 - LLVM will squeeze all the performance out of your code, so you never need GOTO anyway. 🍋
 - Your code stays readable, maintainable, and delicious!

 ---

-## 🍕 That’s it

-Aether is always simple, always fresh, and always ready for new toppings.
-If you want to add or remove features, just clean the kitchen and start again!

----